Snowflake-Labs/sfguide-citibike-ml-snowpark-python/README.md

 _**Note:** This will require a docker process running on the local machine, e.g. dockerd, Docker Desktop, Colima etc._

-* First step is to install [astrocloud CLI](https://docs.astronomer.io/astro/cli/get-started#step-1-install-the-astro-cli).
+* First step is to install [astro CLI](https://docs.astronomer.io/astro/cli/get-started#step-1-install-the-astro-cli).
 * Next clone the this repo locally if you have not done so already.
 * If you have been working with SageMaker, you will need to copy the final `state.json` file you created while working through the Notebooks locally.
 Place this file in the `include` directory and overwrite the existing file.
+* If you want to use a local instance of Jupyter, simple rename the file `docker-compose.override.yml.TEMP` to `docker-compose.override.yml` before moving to the next step.
-* Start up the *astrocloud* instance by running `astro dev start` in the repo directory.
+* Start up the *astro* instance by running `astro dev start` in the repo directory.
 * After a few mins you will have an Airflow instance running at http://localhost:8080.
+If you renamed the `docker-compose.override.yml.TEMP` to `docker-compose.override.yml` you will also have a version of Jupyter running at http://localhost:8888

 _**Note:** The `Dockerfile` file for this project has been modified to make things run quicker, see [the Dockerfile](Dockerfile) for details._